-The Industrial Relations Act 1999 (the Act) requires a protected action ballot to be conducted by employees, or an employee organisation for industrial action taken in relation to negotiation of a proposed certified agreement.
+The repealed Industrial Relations Act 1999 (the repealed Act) required a protected action ballot to be conducted by employees, or an employee organisation for industrial action taken in relation to negotiation of a proposed certified agreement.

-A protected action ballot order (PABO) must first be obtained from the Queensland Industrial Relations Commission (QIRC).
+Protected action ballot orders (PABO) were first obtained from the Queensland Industrial Relations Commission (QIRC).

 The ECQ publishes all Notices to eligible employees and results of ballots on the ECQ website.